raspibolt/raspibolt/bonus/bitcoin/whitepaper.md

 ### Send the pdf to your desktop computer (Linux only)

-The pdf can now be sent from the remote node to the local computer using the [scp](https://www.man7.org/linux/man-pages/man1/scp.1.html) utiliy.
+The pdf can now be sent from the remote node to the local computer using the [scp](https://www.man7.org/linux/man-pages/man1/scp.1.html){:target="_blank"} utiliy.
 The following command only works on Linux-based computers.

-* On the local computer, open a Terminal window and type the following command (replace <your_node_IP> with the Raspberry Pi IP address and do not forget the dot at the end of the line
+* On your local computer, open a terminal window and type the following command (replace <your_node_IP> with the Raspberry Pi IP address (or raspibolt.local if it works) and do not forget the dot at the end of the line

   ```sh
   $ scp admin@<your_node_IP>:~/whitepaper/bitcoin.pdf .
   ```

-* The file should now be located in the Home folder of the local computer (e.g. /home/<username>).
+* The file should now be located in the Home folder of your local computer (e.g. /home/<username>).

 ### Send the pdf to your Telegram account

-**⚠ Privacy warning**: Using this method will leak your IP address to the Telegram server.
+🚨 **Privacy warning**: Using this method will leak your IP address to the Telegram server.

 * Follow this tutorial to create a new Telegram bot: https://www.shellhacks.com/telegram-api-send-message-personal-notification-bot/.
-Write down the bot ID and the chat ID in a secure location (e.g. a password manager).
+Write down the bot ID and the chat ID in a secure location (e.g. in your password manager).

-* Send the whitepaper to your bot (replace <your_chat_ID> and <your_bot_ID> by respectively your chat and bot ID obtained from the previous step).
+* Send the white paper to your bot (replace <your_chat_ID> and <your_bot_ID> by respectively your chat and bot ID obtained from the previous step).
 It might takes a few seconds.

   ```sh
   $ curl -v -F "chat_id=<your_chat_ID>" -F document=@/home/admin/whitepaper/bitcoin.pdf https://api.telegram.org/bot<your_bot_ID>/sendDocument